Puzzle Bots

 Puzzle Bots is a graphic adventure developed by Ivy Games and published by Wadjet Eye Games.
-The game uses a point and click interface to interact with the environment to solve puzzles and communicate with characters.
+The game uses a point and click interface to interact with the environment, solve puzzles, and communicate with characters.

 Reception

-The game received above-average reviews according to the review agregation website Metacritic.
+The game received above-average reviews according to the review aggregation website Metacritic.
 Gamezebo called it "An incredibly charming adventure, packed with plenty of humor and some deviously clever puzzles."
 Adventure Gamers also praised the game's "great mix of bot abilities and [...] charming story".